Sarah Jones | chair

-I have a background in Early Childhood Education and I currently teach part time at Arrowtown Preschool.
+I have a background in early childhood education and I currently teach part time at Arrowtown Preschool.
 Over the years I have had the opportunity to teach in varied settings in a number of countries around the world, this has offered me a variety different teaching and learning experiences including working alongside children and families with migrant and refugee status and those with high additional needs.
-These experiences also allow me to truly appreciate how lucky our family are to live in this area and to be educated at Shotover Primary.
+These experiences also allow me to truly appreciate how lucky our family are to live in this area and to be educated at Shotover Primary School.

 I am currently on the Board of Governance for Arrowtown Preschool and also on the Lake Hayes Community Association Committee.

 It is a great opportunity to be part of the Board of Trustees and to support the teaching team that are offering such an innovative education for our children.